Interviewer: You broke into Hollywood along with other young, bearded Turks. Has the notion of movie brats been over mythologised?

 — Empire Magazine

 The rise of the New Golden Age...Bonnie and Clyde and Easy Rider, released in 1967 and 1969 respectively, are often cited as the first New Hollywood films.
 They were made by big studios (Warner Bros. and Columbia Pictures, respectively) and featured several of their hot young stars, and yet they had violence, sexuality, and a dark tone that owed more to European cinema than anything homegrown.
 However, these films were, in many ways, the culmination of a larger trend in American cinema, stemming from the collapse of The Hays Code.
 The Code had already lost its primary reason for being in 1952 when the US Supreme Court declared film to be a protected art form under the First Amendment.
 By the late '50s, such filmmakers as Otto Preminger, Billy Wilder, Elia Kazan, and Alfred Hitchcock were already breaking down the Code and putting in challenging content.
 By the mid-'60s, major studios had forced it to bend to approve "special exceptions" for critically-hailed, challenging fare, like The Pawnbroker with its short scene of plot-relevant nudity and Who's Afraid of Virginia Woolf? with its equally plot-relevant harsh language.
 The illusion of the Code's importance ended with the 1966 release of Michelangelo Antonioni's Blowup, which featured explicit nudity and, moreover, was produced and distributed by a major studio, MGM.
 When the Code tried to challenge it, MGM released the film unrated, and it became a critical and box office smash hit.
 This opened the floodgates for the era of permissiveness that would typify '70s filmmaking, with the censorship code replaced by a ratings system formed in 1968 by the new boss of the Motion Picture Association of America (MPAA), Jack Valenti.
 Unlike the Hays Code, which only allowed sorta-edgy content that, today, would probably qualify for a PG (or a very light PG-13), the MPAA's new rating system recognized the space in the public sphere for films for an adult audience, creating a compromise between anti-censorship artists and Moral Guardians by establishing four tiers for films: "G" for family-friendly films, "M" for films with potentially disturbing subject matter that were still determined to be all-ages appropriate, "R" for films that were deemed objectionable for children to view, and "X" for explicit and potentially offensive movies.note The new freedom afforded by the MPAA's ratings system encouraged studios to sponsor and accept bold and radical new content.
 Films like Bonnie and Clyde, The Graduate, Midnight Cowboy, Cool Hand Luke, The Producers, and Easy Rider broke countless taboos, earning immense critical acclaim and, often, box office returns in the process.
 Realism and immersion were major themes in such movies, a backlash against the spectacle and artificiality that defined the studio system.
 A symbol of this emphasis on realism was the choice of many filmmakers to shoot on location — not only was this now far less expensive than shooting on set due to advances in technology, it also heightened the feeling that the people on screen were in a real place.
 In addition, such films were infused with sexuality, graphic violence, drugs, rock music, anti heroes, anti-establishment themes, and other symbols of the '60s counterculture that would've been unthinkable in mainstream American cinema just a few years earlier.
 Many New Hollywood filmmakers openly admitted to using marijuana and psychedelic drugs, furthering their popularity in the general climate of the '60s.
 In addition, the rigid cliche of the WASP-y, white-bread American movie star was challenged with the rise of actors who forced the parameters open, like the suave, intelligent black man Sidney Poitier, exotic European sex symbols like Brigitte Bardot and Sophia Loren, the adorkable Jews Dustin Hoffman and Woody Allen, Italian-American antiheroes Al Pacino and Robert De Niro, and the hardbody heartthrob Asian tough guy Bruce Lee.
 These and other actors hit it big by being seemingly nothing like any major movie star before.
 The success of New Hollywood's early films stood in sharp contrast to the colossal, studio-busting failures of the last stretch of Old Hollywood-style filmmaking — in particular, the many money-losing, big-budget, mostly family-friendly musicals (such as Doctor Dolittle, Camelot, and Hello, Dolly!) made in the wake of the 1965 smash The Sound of Music.
 This caused the studios to grant almost complete creative control to these upstart filmmakers.
 As The '70s rolled in, such films as Francis Ford Coppola's The Godfather, Sidney Lumet's Dog Day Afternoon and Network, Roman Polanski's neo-Noir Chinatown, Michael Cimino's The Deer Hunter, and Martin Scorsese's Taxi Driver were released to not only near-universal critical acclaim, but also massive ticket sales, earning their studios boatloads of cash in the process.
 For a while, it appeared that this strategy was paying off big time.
 On top of all that, cinema was finally taken seriously from an artistic point of view.
 With TV becoming the dominant mass medium, the cultural scorn heaped on it changed the image of film by comparison.
 Whereas cinema was previously considered a low-class medium, now it became "quality entertainment" with an artistic respectability nearly on a par with other arts like live theater.
-(Compare it to the situation today, where television is itself becoming "respectable" while video games and webshows take up the "low-brow" mantle.)
+(Compare it to the situation today, where television is itself becoming "respectable" while video games and webshows are often labeled as "low-brow".)
 For a time, it looked as if the worst was over, and it seemed like Hollywood was finally out of its post-war slump.

 ...and the fall.Alas, these good times were not to last.
 For one thing, while some of these films were huge hits, average weekly attendance plummeted from roughly 45 million per week in 1965 to roughly 19 million in 1969.
 While some of this can be attributed to the continued collapse of the studio system, the numbers only crept back up into the 20-25 million per week range for the next decade, staying there and never recovering to old heights.
 TV was here to stay, and film would never again enjoy the dominance it once had in the broader American entertainment industry.
 Furthermore, towards the end of the '70s, the New Hollywood film-makers who had originally burst on the scene to make low-budget adult alternatives to The '60s Epic Movie started making films with bigger budgets and moving towards riskier ventures.
 In the case of Apocalypse Now, the risk paid off; the film won several awards and was a box-office success despite its notoriously Troubled Production, chronicled by several tabloids and gossip mongers, leading many to predict a Cleopatra-sized catastrophe in the making.
 Formerly, Hollywood film-makers would court this publicity, but the mood had shifted by this point.
 While earlier, such artistic fastidiousness was praised as an example of uncompromising artistic commitment, the story that was now spun was that of over-reaching and spoiled film-makers who were abusing their privileges.
 Michael Cimino's notorious 1980 flop Heaven's Gate became the rallying point for this mentality.
 At the end of it all, United Artists (the studio behind Heaven's Gate) had gone bankrupt and had been sold to MGM, and The '80s was a time when directors, even economical ones, struggled to make ambitious films in a market directed driven towards family fare.
 Star Wars, which was made on a modest budget with no "big" stars (Alec Guinness was the only real name) and at considerable risk (described by Roger Corman, The Mentor of the group, as a B-Movie during production), became a box-office smash in 1977.
 Directors at the time like Martin Scorsese and John Milius, and in 2015, George Lucas himself, noted that its success taught new investors the wrong lessons, causing many to believe that the success of the film lay in its ability to spin off merchandise rather than its own merits as a film.
 With high-profile bombs discrediting the auteurs, Hollywood turned away from their sorts of adult films and towards making films for the whole family, which led to several imitations and the drying up of funds for many of those filmmakers, ironically erasing the context which led to Star Wars being made in the first place.
 Directors like Woody Allen argued that, despite the occasional flop, by and large these films made a profit and were Misblamed for changes the industry was going through anyway.
 Scorsese has described the period as being, more accurately, the space between the old and the new, where the next generation of blockbusters were once again in control of the situation, leading to The Blockbuster Age of Hollywood.
 The first buyouts of studios by outside forces began during this time, as corporations not only saw that Hollywood was big business, but that, in their currently troubled state, the studios were ripe for hostile takeover.